webofdata/specification-archived/specification.md

 </pre>

 Contexts can be defined as part of each entity serialisation, or when serialising a list of entities as the first object.
 It is allowed to define a context as the first entity of a list and as part of any following root entity.
-If there is both an array level context and an object level context, then any keys that are defined in the object take precedence.
+If there is both an array level context and an object level context any keys that are redefined in the object take precedence.

 If the context is defined as the first object in an array then the value of the "@id" property MUST be "@context".